crstdr/diligent-pi/README.md

 # diligent-pi

-A small collection of Pi extensions for keeping long AI-assisted development sessions focused without constantly stopping to compact.
+A small collection of Pi extensions for keeping long sessions focused without constantly stopping to compact.

 The core workflow is `/diligent-context here`: when you reach a useful milestone in a dev session, run it to mark the current point as the context boundary.
 From then on, older tool-call chatter before that boundary is hidden from the LLM at runtime, while the human conversation and recent work stay visible.